 In spite of my frustrations, I worked hard trying to get us back to normal.
 I played, took him on special outings, and tried to focus just on him.
 Things were getting better.

 Baby E was admitted to the hospital with RSV at two weeks old.
-Since I’m breastfeeding, I couldn’t leave the hospital.
+Since I’m breastfeeding, I couldn’t leave him.

 Once again, I was taken away and J got scared and out of control.
 All the progress we had made in our relationship during the past two weeks had gone away.
 I felt helpless again because I knew J needed some assurance, but Baby E needed me more.